 - “I will stay with you while you try.”

-Why it helps: The word “yet” keeps the door open.
-It tells a child that this moment is not the final answer.
+The word “yet” matters because it keeps the moment open.
+It tells your child this is a struggle, not a final answer.

 When they make a mistake